mozilla-services/userplex/Readme.md

 and `neo`, and then create the authorizedkeys files with the translated uids.

+### Notifications

+Userplex provides a simple way for modules to send notifications to their users when accounts are created and deleted.

+Modules only need to send a notification in a channel provided by the main userplex program, and don't need to know how to speak SMTP or other notification protocol.
+Notifications are aggregated per user, such that N notifications to a given user will only result in a single notification, to reduce the noise.

+Userplex can also encrypt notifications with the user's public PGP key.
+This requires two things:

+1. the user must have a public PGP fingerprint in LDAP (see `mozldap.GetUserPGPFingerprint()` ).

+2. the module must set `modules.Notifications.MustEncrypt=true` when publishing the notification in the channel.

+When aggregating notifications, Userplex will PGP encrypt the notification body with the user's public key if at least one notification requires encryption.

 ## Writing modules

 A module must import `github.com/mozilla-services/userplex/modules`.